RafikFarhad/clang-format-github-action/ReadMe.md

 `"src/**/*.h,src/**/*.c"`

 ### `style`
 The style for `clang-format`.
-Possible value are: `LVM, Google, Chromium, Mozilla, WebKit`.
+Possible value are: `LLVM, GNU, Google, Chromium, Microsoft, Mozilla, WebKit`.
 If your repository has a `.clang-format` file in the root directory then you can use `file` option here.

-Default: `LVM`
+Default: `LLVM`

 ## Sample Workflow File
 Create a file in `.github/workflows/` folder with: